Check out the Black Friday deals at my top-rated stores BTD (BikeTiresDirect)Performance Bicycle, and Merlin Cycles

 If you plan to do the occasional gravel ride or a longer unsupported road ride, I find it handy to have the extra space in the 7Mesh MK3 Cargo Bib Short leg pockets rather than overstuffing your jersey ones.
 But, if you’re looking strictly for road cycling bib shorts, save yourself a few dollars and go with the unpocketed MK3 Bib Short.

-You can order the men’s MK3 Bib Short for US$200 and the cargo version for $230 through this link to my top-ranked store, Competitive Cyclist.
+You can order the men’s MK3 Bib Short for US$200 and the cargo version for $230 through this link to Competitive Cyclist.

 RAPHA PRO TEAM BIB SHORTS II – THE KIT EQUIVALENT OF AN ALL-AROUNDER